-In this post: If you’ve ever wanted to chalk paint furniture but felt intimidated, this easy step by step tutorial will show you how to DIY a chalk painted table.⇒
+In this post: Ever wanted to chalk paint furniture but felt intimidated?
+This easy step by step tutorial will show you how to DIY a chalk painted table.⇒

 Often, the hardest thing is just getting started.

 Did you ever have something in your life that you put off for a crazy amount of time, only to find once you finally got into it that it was way easier than you expected and all you needed was to just start?